amizz/Whatsapp-Direct-Messaging-API/README.md

 - Node.js - v4.8.0+
 - Express - v4.15.2

-> The project was tested using Node.js v6.10.0
+> This project was tested using Node.js v6.10.0

 ##License
 Whatsapp Direct Messaging API is licensed under The MIT License.
 Please refer to the license file for more information.